-Washburn University holds commencement ceremonies twice a year, at the end of the Fall and Spring semesters.
+The University holds commencement ceremonies twice a year, at the end of the Fall and Spring semesters.
 Students who are scheduled to complete final requirements for a degree during the following Summer term may be permitted to participate in the Spring commencement.
-Such candidates must have the Application for Degree form on file in the University Registrar's Office.
-Additional information and ceremony details can be found at www.washburn.edu/commencement.
+Such candidates must have submitted an Application for Graduation located on the Student Academics tab of MyWashburn.
+Additional information and ceremony details can be found at www.washburn.edu/ commencement.